sin5678/inav_cn_wiki/Modes.md

 motors spooling up on the ground.
 Also the Iterm will be reset above 70% of stick input in acro mode to prevent quick Iterm windups during finishes of rolls and flips, which will provide much cleaner and more natural stops of flips and rolls what again opens the ability to have higher I gains for some.
-Note that AIRMODE will also overrule motor stop function!
-It will basically also act as an idle up switch.

 ### LAUNCH - airplane launch assistant
 This flight mode is intended to provide assistance for launching the fixed-wing UAVs.
 Launch detection works by monitoring airplane acceleration - once it breaches the threshold for a certain amount of time launch sequence is started.